Season is usually during autumn-winter.

 Lotus root or the rhizomes of the Nelumbo nucifera plant are is commonly consumed as a fresh vegetable in China, Japan, and across Asia.
-These fresh lotus roots are grown in the Northern Territory, and are in season through the Australian autumn-winter season.
+These fresh lotus roots are grown in Casino, NSW, and are usually in season through the Australian autumn-winter season.

 A whole lotus root usually has 3 to 5 connected tubers, similar to sausage links.
 Each segment can be about 10-20cm (4-8 inches) long, and 5-10cm wide.